Anti Phishing Training

 Conduct the training periodically

-Humans are forgetful by nature, and only by frequent repetition of something we can increase the chance that it remains in memory.
-It is also important to consider new employees who might join the company after the training.
-If the anti-phishing training happens once in a few years, new employees risk becoming victims of phishing attacks.
-Finally, phishing trends change, making re-training with updated content essential.
+Humans are forgetful by nature, and only by frequent repetition can we increase the chance that information remains in memory.
+It is also important to consider new employees who might join the company after training sessions.
+If anti-phishing training happens once every few years, new employees risk becoming victims of phishing attacks.
+Finally, phishing tactics change rapidly—especially with AI-powered attacks evolving at unprecedented speed—making re-training with updated content essential.

-It can be resource-intensive and demanding for your company to organize frequent phishing tests and training.
+Organizing frequent phishing tests and training can be resource-intensive and demanding for your organization.
 Consider service providers that specialize in such training and reduce the workload of your internal IT staff.

 Use real-life examples